avatar42/genSpring/README.md

 genSpring.beanToString=true
 ## add a equals() to the entity bean class
 genSpring.beanEquals=true
+## use Double instead of BigDecimal for entities beans.
+genSpring.useDouble=true
+## Filter tables to gen code for by name
+genSpring.filteredTables=providers
 ## restrict columns on list page to just these
 Account.list=id,email,role,created